Mb1tsi/Pizza-Palace/README.md

 # Pizza Palace

-#### Created By Wilson Kinyua Muthoni on 30-07-2021
+#### Created By Edward Mbitsi on 30-07-2022
 ## Description
-Week 4 Independent Project | Pizza Palace at Moringa School Prep Module.
+Pizza Palace at Moringa School Prep Module.
 A web application where customers order different sizes of pizzas with one or more toppings.
 ## Setup Requirements
 * Git
 * Web-browser or your choice